subbendumajumder/netscaler-nitro-api/docs/configuration/ssl/sslprofile_binding/sslprofile_binding.md

 #sslprofile_binding

-Binding object showing the resources that can be bound to sslprofile.
+Binding object which returns the resources bound to sslprofile.

 ##Properties